Region of León: Historical background

-The Leonese lands have been inhabited since the Upper Paleolithic.
-There is evidence of human presence in the north of the province of Leon, mainly in Laciana and Valdeón.
-From the Lower Paleolithic, there is evidence of human presence near Salamanca.

-The Epipaleolithic has yielded good archeological resources in the Leonese part of the Cantabrian Mountains.
+The Leonese lands show evidence of human occupation spanning the entire Palaeolithic.
+Lower Palaeolithic remains have been documented near Salamanca, while the Upper Palaeolithic and Epipaleolithic eras are well-represented by archaeological sites in the northern mountain regions, most notably Laciana, Valdeón, and the Cantabrian Mountains.

-Megalithic remains in the province of Zamora and in the Maragatería may be 5000 years old.
+Megalithic remains in the Province of Zamora and in the Maragatería may be 5000 years old.

-The Celts were the first major human group that came to the Leonese Region.
-They came from Central Europe through a series of invasions, beginning in 700 BC and ending by 500 BC.
+During the 1st millennium BC, Indo-European migrations transformed the region's cultural landscape.
+The Celts were the first major human group that came to the Leonese Region, arriving between 700 BC and 500 BC.

-Celts were characterized as warlike, nature-loving, individualistic, and attached to legends and story-telling.
+The Celtic tribes maintained a martial culture with a strong oral tradition and deep spiritual ties to the natural landscape.
 They mingled with the existing inhabitants of Leon, giving rise to a mixed culture.
 This Celtic origin is said to remain in certain cultural aspects today.

 Their social leadership included military chiefs as well as druids or religious chiefs.
 The Celts' livelihood was based on fishing, farming, cattle-raising, and hunting.
 They lived in castros that were built in a circular form.
 Each family had a palloza and a little piece of land.
 They are thought to have worshipped their gods in the forests.

-Celtic tribes that arrived in the Leonese Region were:
+Celtic and pre-Celtic tribes that inhabited the Leonese region included: